KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-10-04-demo-best-practices.md

 author: Keshav Santhanam
 ---

 Been thinking about what makes a good demo vs a bad one.
-Did a practice run today and realized I was making some classic mistakes.
+From my first 5 practice runs:

 ## The golden rule
-Show don't tell.
-And more importantly - show THEIR use case, not every feature you have.
+Show THEIR use case, not every feature you have.

 ## Demo structure that seems to work
 1. Start with the outcome (here's what you'll be able to do)